Southport Australian Football Club: New competitions (1983–)

-Queensland Australian Football League (1983–1999)
+QAFL (1983–1999)

 Upon entrance into the Queensland Australian Football League (QAFL), the newly formed Southport Sharks were given little chance of success against the predominantly Brisbane based competition.
 In their first game of the 1983 season, the Sharks walked away winners with a victory over the Western Districts.
-They would compile a 12-6 win–loss record during the home and away season.
+They would compile a 12–6 win–loss record during the home and away season.
 The Sharks going undefeated through the 1983 finals series and would win the Grand Final by 13 points over Morningside.
 The Sharks would continue to prove themselves through the 80s with another three premierships added to their trophy cabinet as well as two runners-up.
 Early in 1989, the Sharks moved their headquarters to their current ground Fankhauser Reserve.

 The club continued their dominance with an unbeaten season in 1990 but the club's financial woes were a big issue following a Grand Final loss in 1991.
 The club almost abandoned the QAFL late in 1991 to re-enter the Gold Coast Australian Football League, but Queensland's introduction of poker machines would secure the financial future of the Sharks.
 By 1995 the Sharks had reached 20,000 members began to lead the charge for a second Queensland team entering the Australian Football League.

 In 1996, the Sharks made their first bid to the AFL for inclusion in the national league, which was rejected by the AFL in favour of the Port Adelaide Football Club's elevation from the SANFL.
 After which, the club continued to lobby for a licence.

 Following the AFL's rejection of the Sharks into the national league, the Sharks would set out to prove just how good they really were.
 The team would win three premierships in a row in 1997, 1998 and 1999 to finish off the millennium with success.
 In 1999 the Sharks were able to poach future St Kilda Saints star Nick Riewoldt from their cross-town rivals Broadbeach Cats, although Riewoldt would not compete for the Sharks senior side until 2000.